 One jail, in particular, stands out from even the rest of the Oklahoma jails in question.
-The Oklahoma County Detention Center reported 4.77 deaths per 1,000 inmates.
-Earlier this year, six inmates died within a span of seven weeks.
+The Oklahoma County Detention Center reported 4.77 deaths per 1,000 of those incarcerated.
+Earlier this year, six prisoners died within a span of seven weeks.
 Alarmingly, Oklahoma does not even have the highest death rate in the country.
-That dubious honor belongs to West Virginia at 2.23 deaths per 1,000 inmates.
+That dubious honor belongs to West Virginia at 2.23 deaths per 1,000.

 However, these systems are not extreme outliers among American mass incarceration prison system.
 While the death rates in these states are indeed higher than the national average, the same problems persist throughout the country.

 The problems in Oklahoma are a microcosm of mortality rates that plague American prisons and jails around the country.

 In 2017, the Priority Criminal Justice Needs Initiative formed a panel made up of researchers, health care professionals and corrections administrators.
 This panel gave several reasons for high mortality rates in American prisons and jails.